dinoboards/yellow-msx-series-for-rc2014/slot-extension/readme.md

 More details of the development of the Yellow MSX series of modules can be found on my [hackaday project](https://hackaday.io/project/175574-msx-compatible-boards-for-rc2014)

 And for RC2014 details, check out its official site https://rc2014.co.uk/

+### Other MSX Modules Required

+The MSX Cartridge slot extension is designed to work in a RC2014 with the Yellow MSX Modules for RC2014.
+Your RC2014 needs to be able to boot as a MSX system.

+You need at a minimum:

+1. Yellow MSX Series Memory Module designed for RC2014
+2. Yellow MSX Series Video Module designed for RC2014 (RGB or Advanced)
+3. Yellow MSX Series Game Module designed for RC2014
+4. Yellow MSX Series Keyboard/PPI Module designed for RC2014
+5. A CPU & Clock

+It is recommended that you use a backplane that carries all 8 of the RC2014 user lines - otherwise you will need to map the SLT-HIGH (USER-6) and SLT-LOW (USER-2) signals from the PPI module to both the Memory and the Slot Extension.
+You will also need to ensure there is sufficient space for attaching the slot extension.

+The **12+1 Backplane designed for RC2014 systems** carries the required lines and has been fully tested.

+If are using a backplane such as the 12+1 Backplane, you can short the corresponding jumpers on the board for sound and SLT-LOW and SLT-HIGH signals.
+Otherwise you need to construct a bus for the SLT-xxx lines between the slot-extension, PPI and Memory modules.
+(And any other future board that might need the SLT-xxx signals).

+### Testing status:

+I have tested this slot extension with a limited set of MSX Cartridges.
+It has been successfully tested with 3 different MSX1 original cartridges from the 80s, the recent 2021 release of *Mutants from the Deep* from https://www.msxcartridgeshop.com/ and the MegaFlashRom SD Flash unit.

+The MegaFlashRom worked only after manually flashing the onboard ROM of the Memory module to remove NEXTOR/MSX-DOS kernel (a software compatibility issue as at this time, not yet resolved).

+It also has been successfully tested with the optional 16K/32K ROM Cartridge module.

 ### Bill of Materials for Slot Extension